Seeking out any type of therapy can be daunting.

 - Emmons, R. A., & McCullough, M. E. (2003).
-Counting blessing versus burdens: An experimental investigation of gratitude and subjective well-being in daily life.
-Journal of Personality and Social Psychology, 84 (2), 377-389.
+Counting blessings versus burdens: An experimental investigation of gratitude and subjective well-being in daily life.
+Personality & Social Psychology, 88, 377-389.

 - Johnson, J., Gooding, P. A., Wood, A. M., Taylor, P. J., Pratt, D., & Tarrier, N. (2010).
 Resilience to suicidal ideation in psychosis: Positive self-appraisals buffer the impact of hopelessness.
 Behaviour Research and Therapy, 48, 883–889.